 this_class item in the current

-A hidden class generally has the same powers of reflection as an ordinary class: Code in a hidden class may define ordinary classes and hidden classes (via
+A hidden class generally has the same powers of reflection as a normal class.
+That is, code in a hidden class may define normal classes and hidden classes, and may manipulate normal classes and hidden classes via their

 Hidden classes in stack traces